 Meaning: My stomach really hurts.

 If people don’t think you’re a champ for making jokes even when in great pain, their hearts must be made of stone.

 Meaning: Could you lend me those matches?
 Thank you very much!

 Not only are you being polite but you’re also making people laugh.
 If you aren’t popular already, you will be after this!

 Hey, are you taking baths regularly?
 VS. Do you take baths with your sister?

 This last dajare is actually a pun disguised as a trick question!
 Depending on whether you pronounce the sentence more as “Nee (pause) chanto” or as “Nee-chan (pause) to”, its meaning changes from “Hey, are you taking baths regularly?” to “Do you take baths with your sister?”

 Whoever you ask this question will probably assume you’re talking about taking baths.
 As soon as he or she answers with “yes”, the fun part begins!

-Hopefully you learned a little something from this dajare!
+Hopefully, you learned a little something from these dajare!
 Use them on your next outing and see how it goes!